obyteorg/new-obyteorg/docroot/user/pages/04.technology/08.order-providers/modular.md

 ---
-title: Order Providers
+title: 'Order Providers'
-metadata:
-    description: Order providers are users whose transactions are used to establish order on the DAG.
-    'og:description': Order providers are users whose transactions are used to establish order on the DAG.
-onpage_menu: false
-body_classes: ''
 content:
     items: '@self.modular'
     order:
         by: default
         dir: asc
+metadata:
+    description: 'Order providers are users whose transactions are used to establish order on the DAG.'
+    'og:description': 'Order providers are users whose transactions are used to establish order on the DAG.'
+sitemap:
+    priority: 0.8
+onpage_menu: false
 ---